 Workshops with key subject matter experts captured the different types of support and needs of the different learning groups, and the key scenarios that staff from each would need to be able to address.
 Based on this, scenarios that reflect daily interactions became the vehicle for communicating learning objectives, modelling best practice behaviours, and asking learners an interactive series of problem-solving questions.

 Blended learning as a global workforce training solution

 Another client, based in Australia and with offices and call centres around the world, sought the benefits of blended learning to optimise the training of their workers.
 Digital training was structured to dovetail with face to face learning, with the ultimate aim of seeing the blended learning advantages of reduced time that staff would spend away from their roles, and reduced costs in time and money to train them.
 This method was also utilised by Savv-e in the CPR training module created for the RLSSA

-Jackie explains that in blended learning, the challenge is “working out what’s best suited to digital vs face to face. ..
-So the principal I use designing this is that you want to try and teach people the core foundations in the digital, and in the face to face component build on those skills with practical activities that relate to their real world.”
+In blended learning, the challenge is working out what’s best suited to digital vs face to face.
+The best method to overcome this is to try and teach people the core foundations in the digital, and in the face-to-face component build on those skills with practical activities that relate to their real world.
 By commencing blended learning with the digital component first, interactive and engaging scenarios model best practices and ask learners to make decisions in free-text and multiple choice that dictate the ultimate success or failure of the simulation.
 Then, when learners participate in face to face training, they are able to practice what they’ve learned under the guidance of a coach.
-When they return to the workforce, “coaches and leaders can go back and check how they’re doing, confirm that principles are being adhered to in the everyday.”
+When they return to the workforce, coaches and leaders can go back and check how they’re doing, confirm that principles are being adhered to in the everyday.

 If you want to find out more, we would love for you to get in touch.